Browse our glossary and get up to speed with commonly used terminology, key terms and definitions to help you navigate "uni-speak" with ease.

 Domestic availability describes the locations where and how domestic students (Australian and New Zealand Citizens and Permanent Residents) can study a course.
 Some years of the course may not be offered at all locations.

-An Elective is unit you can choose to suit you.
+An Elective is a unit you can choose to suit you.

 Enrolment follows admission.
 Once you have accepted your offer of admission, you will be required to select units from within your course to study in the forthcoming year or term.
 Enrolment involves a contract being formed between the student and the University.
 Subsequently, re-enrolment is required at an interval of not less than annually for as long as the student is an active candidate for an award.